136.6 Environmental and Cultural Requirements

 - 2. The action includes all possible planning to minimize harm to the property resulting from such use.

-To determine the applicability of Section 4(f) to historic sites, the LPA will consult with the FHWA (through the MoDOT district contact), SHPO, and appropriate local officials to identify all properties listed on or eligible for the NRHP.
+To determine the applicability of Section 4(f) to historic sites, the LPA will consult with the FHWA (through the MoDOT district and MoDOT Historic Preservation staff), SHPO, and appropriate local officials to identify all properties listed on or eligible for the NRHP.
 The Section 4(f) requirements apply only to NRHP-listed or eligible properties that will be adversely affected, including archaeological sites chiefly significant for preservation in place, not data recovery.

 If the federal, state, or local officials having jurisdiction over a park, recreation area, or refuge determine that the entire site is not significant, consideration under Section 4(f) is not required.
 The Section 4(f) land is presumed significant without such a determination and FHWA will decide whether Section 4(f) applies.
 The LPA must complete the Local Public Agency Section 4(f) compliance worksheet (for parks/refuges only) found in Fig. 136.6.8.